 While amateur telescopes and cameras with more than two curved mirrors are relatively rare, there are three-mirror designs that deserve mention, being relatively easy to make and offering exceptional performance.
 Addition of a third mirror imposes additional demands in regard to fabrication and makes alignment more difficult.
 On the other hand, it allows for better correction of aberrations, sometimes with easier to make surfaces.

 The presence of a third mirror also makes aberration relations of a three-mirror telescope more complex.
 In effect, aberrations of the third mirror are added to those of the primary and secondary.
-This means that the starting point are two-mirror system aberration relations.
+This means that the starting point are the two-mirror system aberration relations.
 For the first two mirrors in a three-mirror system, they are identical to Eq.
 78-78.1 given for two-mirror systems.
-Aberration relation for the tertiary is identical to that for the secondary in its general form, but there are differences in parameter values, such as the actual angle of incidence for off-axis points, effective stop displacement, and others.
+Aberration relation for the tertiary is identical to that for the secondary in its general form, but there are differences in the parameter values, such as the actual angle of incidence for off-axis points, effective stop displacement, sign, and others.

 respectively, with K1 being the primary conic, D1 the aperture diameter, F the focal ratio, α the field angle, and h the height in the focal plane.